 Fish of the Republic of Djibouti

 Djibouti has 370 kilometers of coastline and several hundred species of fish inhabit its territorial waters.
 Josiane and Bernard Lips and Jean-Michel Roux, in their book entitled "The Fishes of Djibouti", described and photographed 520 species of fish.
 Whether you're a scuba diver or a snorkeler (fins, mask, snorkel), you don't know where to look!

 The Famous Seasonal: The Whale Shark

 Honor where honor is due, the imposing whale shark comes to take up winter quarters between November and February, in the waters of the Gulf of Tadjourah.
 This fish, measuring between 4 and 10 meters long on average, finds plankton, krill and small fish there, on which it feeds at the rate of a ton a day!

-Totally harmless to humans, and moving slowly sometimes near the surface, it is easy to evolve with it, for that mask and snorkel are sufficient.
-To discover it, think of booking during the season, which runs from mid-November to the end of January!
-We offer several circuits including its discovery: the Beaches and Campsites circuitfor example !
+Totally harmless to humans, and moving slowly sometimes near the surface, it is easy to evolve with it, for this mask and snorkel are sufficient.
+To find out, remember to book during the season, which runs from mid-November to the end of January!
+We offer several circuits including its discovery: the Beaches and Camps circuit, for example!

-Rich marine fauna between corals, clown possoins, turtles and dolphins ...
+Wealth of marine fauna between corals, clownfish, turtles and dolphins...